mkandes/galyleo/README.md

 central storage location on each HPC system.
 Please check the following locations for the latest containers.
-If you do not find the container you're looking for, please feel free to contact us and make a request for a copy of our existing containers.
+If you do not find the container you're looking for, please feel free to contact us and make a request for a container to be made available.

 On Comet:
 - `/share/apps/compute/singularity/images`